-If you specify only one of class or restart attribute the other attribute will take the default value.
+If you specify only one of the "class" or "restart" attributes, then the other attributes will get the default values.

 See Creating Packages for the Marketplace for an explanation of each package property.

 Scripting Commands

 Scripting commands can be used to define the way an installation is done.
 Usually, when installing a new component you need to execute a limited set of commands like copy, delete, patch etc.